jackprogramsjp/C-Math-Interpreter/README.md

 An interpreter, written in C, that can evaluate simple math calculations.

 I'd rather write a new interpreter than update this, because everything is kind of messed up.

+# Archived

+This has been archived, because the code is badly made, and there are risks of segmentation faults, memory leaks, etc.

 ## Credits